 On December 30, 2020, the Company entered into a three-year, \$50.0 million, revolving loan and standby letter of credit facility agreement, which was amended and restated on December 3, 2021 in connection with the closing of the Business Combination, further amended and restated on December 15, 2022, and amended on each of June 29, 2023 and September 26, 2023 (i.e., the Revolving Credit Facility).
 Among other things, the Revolving Credit Facility provided for the issuance of up to \$15.5 million of standby letters of credit, which were issued during the three months ended March 31, 2021 in favor of certain of the Company's landlords.
-The Company had outstanding letters of credit of \$15.5 million under the Revolving Credit Facility at both March 31, 2024 and December 31, 2023.
+The Company had outstanding letters of credit of \$15.5 million under the Revolving Credit Facility at December 31, 2023 (none at June 30, 2024, as described below).